 Whether to be verbose and log a bunch of things to the console.
 Useful for debugging.

-Whether to activate versbose mode.
+Whether to activate verbose mode.
 Useful for debugging the router.

 Shortcut function for attaching an action to any request method.
 Full function: on